This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 (I would recommend that you look up the exact location of these muscles on Google.)

-A common time when people experience pain between the shoulder blades is when they are in front of a computer.
+For example: A common time when people experience Rhomboid pain is when they are in front of a computer for a prolonged amount of time.

-The following postural distortions will specifically influence the shoulder blade region:
+The following postural distortions will specifically influence the position of the shoulder blade.

 Rounded Shoulders places the shoulder blades in a position where the Rhomboids will constantly be active to counteract the forward pull of the shoulder.